Unifying and benchmarking state-of-the-art quantum error mitigation techniques

 Different error mitigation methods require estimates of observables from a different total number of circuits.
-In the case of ZNE the circuit of interest needs to be evaluated for several different state preparation noise levels.
+In the case of ZNE, the circuit of interest needs to be evaluated for several different state preparation noise levels.
 In the case of vnCDR, estimates for the observable of interest are required for many training circuits evaluated at several noise levels.
 UNITED additionally requires performing VD mitigation for both the training circuits and the circuit of interest.
-Therefore, for the same shot budget, different mitigation methods have different numbers of shots per observable estimation.
+Therefore, for the same shot budget, different mitigation methods have different numbers of shots per circuit used in the method.
 Consequently, for a given total number of shots, the accuracy of individual observable estimates decreases as the required total number of circuits for a given error mitigation method increases.
 We note that for fixed $N_{\rm tot}$ we can distribute shots between different observable evaluations in many ways.
-Here for the sake of simplicity for a given method we assign the number of shots to be uniformly distributed across all the required circuits.
+Here for the sake of simplicity for a given method, we assign the number of shots to be uniformly distributed across all the required circuits.
 That is the number of shots per circuit to run for a given mitigation method is the total number of shots divided by the total number of circuits necessary to run.